For Wisconsin's Dairy Farmers, Tariffs Could Reshape The Race For The Senate

 "It hits my bottom line," Clark says about falling milk prices.
 "The last two years have been most challenging."

 Even tougher times might be ahead, she worries.
-Wisconsin is the number two dairy supplier in the country.
+Wisconsin is the number-two dairy supplier in the country.
 In an industry where margins can be razor thin, farmers like Clark have come to rely on selling their milk products abroad, specifically Mexico, which is one of the biggest importers of U.S. dairy.

 When the Trump administration announced earlier this year that Mexico, Canada and the European Union would face tariffs of 25 percent on steel and 10 percent on aluminum, Mexico responded by levying tariffs of up to 25 percent on U.S. dairy products.

-Note: An earlier version of this story misidentified the type of cattle on display at an exhibit at the Wisconsin State Fair earlier this month as bulls.